-The quality of purified DNA or direct-amplification samples, small changes in buffers, ionic strength, primer concentrations, choice of thermal cycler and thermal cycling conditions can affect PCR success.
+The quality of purified DNA, small changes in buffers, ionic strength, primer concentrations, choice of thermal cycler and thermal cycling conditions can affect PCR success.
 We suggest strict adherence to recommended procedures for amplification and fluorescence detection.
 Additional research and optimization are required if any modifications to the recommended protocols are made.